godotengine/godot-docs/classes/class_array.rst

 - void **erase** **(** :ref:`Variant<class_Variant>` value **)**

 Removes the first occurrence of a value from the array.
+If the value does not exist in the array, nothing happens.
 To remove an element by index, use :ref:`remove<class_Array_method_remove>` instead.

 **Note:** This method acts in-place and doesn't return a value.